 The main question arises – why do people do it anyway?
 Is it a precursor to judging or buying the book?
 Or it’s just a childish notion?
 Bibliophiles who consider the book their friends, trusted companions or even their religion are habituated to going through the nitty-gritty of their much-awaited book.
 The book cover, the author’s preface, the content page, and a few pages are all cherished quickly.
 That’s the true hallmark of a prolific reader.
 But one thing makes the reader unique- the ability to smell the wisdom by sniffing!
 Not just the smell of the pages, the ink used in printing – the wholesome experience of Bibliosmia is unparallel.
-It’s like the smell of the grass and land after the first rain, which can’t be described in words-only, can be felt.
+It’s like the smell of the grass and land after the first rain, which can’t be described in words only, can be felt.

 The emotions running through the heart after the pangs of Bibliosmia are priceless.
 Every book has its unique smell.
-As the book becomes old and the pages become yellowish, it emits a more intense scent.
+As the book becomes old and the pages yellowish, it emits a more intense scent.
 Sometimes, the book’s previous owner leaves behind a sense of personal touch to the Bibliosmia for the current owner to experience.
 It can be a smell of a rose (romanticism), some random perfume smell, or the acrid sting of cigarettes.
 These Bibliosmia experiences can only be found in old books, mainly in abandoned old bookstores.
 The lives of a generation gone can be felt subtly through a book’s random pages just by sniffing!
 As if the Bibliosmia gives access to the other side of the spectrum in history.

-The advent of the eBook and various digital means of reading (example-kindle) gives the traditional books cut-throat competition.
-Some authors are also issuing audiobooks for easy access to the books.
-Many feel it’s the doomsday for book publications in general regarding profits.
+The advent of the eBook and various digital means of reading (example-kindle) gives traditional books cut-throat competition.
+Some authors are also issuing audiobooks for easy access to readers.
+Many feel it’s doomsday for book publications in general regarding profits.
 But, the resistance to the onslaught of eBooks can be attained by reminding the readers of the essence of Bibliosmia.
 The purists may argue that even if kindle can give easy access to an innumerable number of books to browse through, it can’t simply replace the charm of Bibliosmia from paper-bind books.
 So much of personality is left unattended just by using a kindle, and it’s a sacrilege in the minds of pure bibliophiles.

 What causes the smell of books so addictive?
-Bibliosmia or book smell is caused by the chemical breakdown of compounds within the paper.
+Bibliosmia or book smell is caused by the chemical breakdown of compounds within the Paper.
 The Paper contains cellulose and lignin.
-As the paper undergoes decay, these substances make the paper yellowish, which is the primary cause of the smell.
+As the Paper undergoes decay, these substances make the Paper yellowish, which is the primary cause of the smell.
 The older the book, the better the scent.
 The deterioration of the book adds a more addictive aroma to the pages.